chains-project/bacardi/results/results_baseline_api_diff_cot/o3-mini-2025-01-31/6ac25d3a60ea29a41a37ad47b7feb2908ee84fff/patches/patch1/responses/MockHttpSession.java_response.txt

     return 0;
   }

-  // Removed getSessionContext() because jakarta.servlet.http.HttpSessionContext
-  // has been removed from the new version of the dependency.
+  // The method getSessionContext() was removed from the API.
+  // Hence, we remove its implementation from this mock.

   /** @deprecated */
   @Deprecated
+  @Override
   public Object getValue(final String s) {
     return null;
   }

   /** @deprecated */
   @Deprecated
+  @Override
   public String[] getValueNames() {
     return new String[0];
   }